 It looks like I have done it the other way around.
 First the conference, then the meetups.
 Well, it also works like that.
 However, I would advise following the above advice: start to speak at a meetup.
 It will be less stressful.

 Although it felt like a failure, it was the start of many new encounters.

 First, I discovered about PIPELINE Conference, a conference on Continuous Delivery, during an interview with Steve Smith titled More Feature Branching Means Less Continuous Integration.

 2015 was also the year I decided to focus on advising organisations in the adoption of Continuous Delivery.
 Later, I extended this to Continuous Integration.
-It appears there is still plenty of work to do in that area.
+It appears there is still plenty of work to be done in that area.
 Therefore, it was clear I had to attend the next PIPELINE Conference.